ewhiley/wishlist/README.md

 ### 6. Identify the database to be used in your App and provide a justification for your choice.

 We chose to use PostgreSQL because
-- supported from Rails
+- supported by Rails
-- supported from Heroku (no need for any gems or adaptors)
+- supported by Heroku (no need for any gems or adaptors)
 - provides a good range of data types
 - scalable

 ### 7. Identify and describe the production database setup (i.e. postgres instance).

 ### 8. Describe the architecture of your App.